near/nearcore/docs/architecture/next/catchup_and_state_sync.md

 This means that we have to do some larger changes to the state sync design, as requirements start to differ a lot:
 * catchups are high priority (the validator MUST catchup within 1 epoch - otherwise it will not be able to produce blocks for the new shards in the next epoch - and therefore it will not earn rewards).
 * a lot more catchups in progress (with lots of shards basically every validator would have to catchup at least one shard at each epoch boundary) - this leads to a lot more potential traffic on the network
 * malicious attacks & incentives - the state data can be large and can cause a lot of network traffic.
-At the same time it is quite critical (see point above), so we'll have to make sure that the nodes are incetivised to provide the state parts upon request.
+At the same time it is quite critical (see point above), so we'll have to make sure that the nodes are incentivised to provide the state parts upon request.
 * only a subset of peers will be available to request the state sync from (as not everyone from our peers will be tracking the shard that we're interested in).